Mickael-Roger/aws-architect/aws.md

 An EC2 instance can only have ONE role attached at a time

-A role has a duration from 15 min to 12 or 36 hours, but EC2 metadata service will keep rotate the role to allow the instance to keep working long time if needed
+A role has a duration from 15 min to 12 or 36 hours, but EC2 metadata service will keep rotate the role to allow the instance to keep working long time if needed (Using STS)

 Can be also used for cross-account : For instance to create a read only access to external auditor.
 - Create a role with readonly permission